MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/adgroupadditionalfield.md

 ---
-title: AdGroupAdditionalField Value Set ms.service: bing-ads-campaign-management-service ms.topic: article
+title: AdGroupAdditionalField Value Set - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a list of optional AdGroup properties that you can request when calling [GetAdGroupsByCampaignId](../campaign-management-service/getadgroupsbycampaignid.md) and [GetAdGroupsByIds](../campaign-management-service/getadgroupsbyids.md).
 ---
-# AdGroupAdditionalField Value Set
+# AdGroupAdditionalField Value Set - Campaign Management
 Defines a list of optional [AdGroup](../campaign-management-service/adgroup.md) properties that you can request when calling [GetAdGroupsByCampaignId](../campaign-management-service/getadgroupsbycampaignid.md) and [GetAdGroupsByIds](../campaign-management-service/getadgroupsbyids.md).
 This set of flags enables you to get the latest features using the current version of Bing Ads Campaign Management API, and in the next version the corresponding properties will be included in the [AdGroup](../campaign-management-service/adgroup.md) object by default.

 ## Syntax